Type to search posts and projects to navigate

 4. Relevance scoring drives optimization: Dynamic scoring algorithms significantly improve context window utilization

-While this telecom example is hypothetical, the architectural patterns and implementation strategies described show how MCP could deliver tangible business benefits through reduced costs, faster responses, and improved customer satisfaction in real-world applications.
+While this telecom example is hypothetical, the architectural patterns described show how disciplined context management could deliver tangible business benefits through reduced costs, faster responses, and improved customer satisfaction in real-world applications.

 1. Cross-modal context representation: Supporting efficient encoding of multimodal content